isl-org/Open3D/docs/tutorial/Advanced/global_registration.rst

 Local refinement
 ``````````````````````````````````````

-For performance reason, the global registration is only performed on a heavily down sampled point cloud.
+For performance reason, the global registration is only performed on a heavily down-sampled point cloud.
 The result is also not tight.
 We use :ref:`point_to_plane_icp` to further refine the alignment.

 .. code-block:: python